The following Terms of Business apply to all treatments and services delivered on a private basis.

 If we cannot do so to your satisfaction, you may wish to make a complaint by phone or in writing.
 To expedite the process, we recommend using the following contact details.

-Bil Hassan, Patient Concerns, The Gallery Dental and Implant Centre
+Bil Hassan, Patient Concerns, Meadow Walk Dental Practice

 We aim to acknowledge your complaint within 3 working days and to respond fully within 10 working days.

-If you remain dissatisfied you can request that your complaint is escalated to a Director.
+If you remain dissatisfied you can request that your complaint is escalated to a the Principal.
 We will aim to acknowledge your request within 3 working days and provide a final response within 20 working days.

 In all but the simplest forms of treatment, you will be presented with a treatment estimate document for your proposed course of treatment.